Jfeatherstone/SFMLCollision/README.md

 Depending on whether or not we find a 3 or a 1 changes the next step slightly.
 In either case, we will move to that pixel and repeat the process of searching adjacent pixels, but will only add the coordinate to our final vector if the value is a 1.

+### Vertex Reduction

+One of the options that is presented to the user is the level of detail in which to model the texture.
+There are currently three different levels: Less, More, Optimal.
+Each of these values represents a percent difference the final polygon is allowed to be from the initial one.
+No matter the level of detail, the previous conversion is always the same, and this trimming is only done afterwards.

+Essentially, we iterate through every points on the shape and find the difference in area if we were to remove it.
+If we find that the difference is below a certain value, which is based on the level of detail (Less - 15%, More, 7.5%, Optimal - 1%), we actually remove that point and continue.
+This allows for us to remove insignificant points systematically.

 ## References / More Information

 1. [Juan José Jiménez, Rafael J. Segura, Francisco R. Feito, Efficient Collision Detection between 2D Polygons, 2004](http://wscg.zcu.cz/wscg2004/Papers_2004_Full/B83.pdf)